ki-editor/ki-editor/docs/src/normal-mode/selection-modes/native-global/text-search.md

 Keybinding: `a`

-This is based on [AST Grep](https://github.com/ast-grep/ast-grep), useful for structural search and replace.
+This is based on [AST Grep](https://github.com/ast-grep/ast-grep), useful for structural search and replacement.

 ### 4. Case Agnostic